Schiiss/blog/_posts/2026-03-30-what-spark-spread-tells-you-about-texas-grid-stress.md

 I still like the flexibility of rolling my own framework leveraging PySpark and other open source tools, but I am excited to continue leveraging SDP to ingest and transform data for future energy market blogs like this.

-To gather the data necessary to put together this blog, here is the architecture for spark spread.
+To gather the data necessary to put together this blog, here is the architecture that was built.
 From ERCOT hub prices, Henry Hub gas, and Texas weather to a daily spark spread signal:

 {% include spark_spread_diagram.html %}